PraisesKalintha/CSK-2026-Performance-Analysis/README.md

 | MODERATE	5	| 40% (2–3)  |	19.4  |	140.6 |
 | FAILED	5	| 0% (0–5)   |	5.8   |	119.8 |

-4. Wickets taken in the middle overs is just as decisive on the bowling side.
+**4. Wickets taken in the middle overs is just as decisive on the bowling side**.
 3+ wickets taken in the middle overs → 85.71% win rate.
 0–2 wickets → 0% win rate.

-5. The season was decisive, not dramatic.
+**5. The season was decisive, not dramatic**.
 11 of 14 matches were blowouts — 6 blowout losses, 5 blowout wins — against only 3 close matches (2 close losses, 1 close win).
 Blowout losses are driven by wicket clusters, not slow scoring: CSK loses roughly double the powerplay and middle-overs wickets in blowout losses compared to blowout wins.

-6. Bowling economy improves in every phase when Overton and Hosein bowl together, versus the rest of the attack
+**6. Bowling economy improves in every phase when Overton and Hosein bowl together,** versus the rest of the attack

 | Phase	 | Overton + Hosein | 	Rest of bowling |
 | --- | --- | --- |